iam91/formFactory/README.md

 If you want to use the stylesheet `formFactory` provides, remember to use the `formFactory.min.css` in the /dist directory and attach:
 - a class name `ff-label` to the element displaying the `label` in `schema`
 - a class name `ff-input` to the input element
-- a class name `ff-hint` to the element displaying the messages. just like template showed above.
+- a class name `ff-hint` to the element displaying the messages

+just like template showed above.

 #### Class interface

 The following class names are used for parts of each field, users can use them in a .css file to design customized stylesheet:

 |Class name|Description|
 |---|---|
 |ff-hint|class name attached to the element displaying the hint and the input element when hint is showed|